Skip to main content

 Collaboration and Academic Honesty

 Computer science, both academically and professionally, is a collaborative discipline.
 In any collaboration, however, all parties are expected to make their own contributions and to generously credit the contributions of others.
-In our class, therefore, collaboration on assignments is encouraged, but you as an individual are responsible for understanding all the material in the assignment and doing your own work.
+In our class, therefore, collaboration on assignments is encouraged, but you as an individual are responsible for understanding all submitted material in the assignment.
 Always strive to do your best, give generous credit to others, start early, and seek help early from both your professors and classmates.

-The following rules are intended to help you get the most out of your education and to clarify the line between honest and dishonest work.
-The professor reserves the right to ask you to verbally explain the reasoning behind any answer or code that you turn in and to modify your project grade based on your answers.
-It is vitally important that you turn in work that is your own and follow the guidelines for academic honesty.
 The minimum penalty for an academic integrity violation is a zero on the assignment and a report to the Office of Student Conduct and Conflict Resolution (OSCCR).
-Penalties are increased if there are aggravating factors, such as stealing another student's work or lying about cheating.
+Penalties are increased if there are aggravating factors, such as stealing another student's work, or lying about cheating.
+Also, see the Official University Academic Integrity Policy.

 If you have a question about what is considered a violation of this policy, please ask an instructor.